Get insider access

 1. Best Audio-Technica Headphones

-The best Audio-Technica headphones with a closed-back design that we've tested are the Audio-Technica ATH-M50x.
-These well-built wired over-ears have a very neutral default sound profile, making them suitable for listening to a variety of genres and types of content.
+The best Audio-Technica headphones we've tested are the Audio-Technica ATH-M50x.
+These closed-back over-ears are a popular choice amongst casual users and audiophiles alike, thanks to their robust design and pleasing sound.
+Their very neutral sound is suitable for listening to a variety of genres and types of content.
 A little extra emphasis in the high-bass adds warmth to your mix, while vocals and lead instruments remain clear and detailed.
-They also have a comfortable fit, so you can enjoy long listening sessions without feeling much fatigue.
+They're also well-built and have a comfortable fit, so you can enjoy long listening sessions without feeling much fatigue.

-However, because of their closed-back design, they don't create a wide or spacious-seeming passive soundstage.
-They don't have active noise cancelling (ANC) and have sub-par noise isolation, so you'll hear background noise if you listen to audio in a noisier setting, like an office or during your commute.
+However, because of their design, they don't create a wide or spacious-seeming passive soundstage.
+Like most headphones designed for monitoring audio, they don't have active noise cancelling (ANC) either, and they have sub-par noise isolation, so you'll hear what's going on around you if you're in a noisier setting, like an office or during your commute.
 However, they leak less audio than most open-back headphones, so you're less likely to bother people nearby when you turn up the volume.

 See our review